TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

+Remove dynamic validate set functionality for -Id and -Name parameters due to performance issues.
 Updated test files to contain code within the describe blocks.
 Renamed private function files to match the same name of the function within.
+New Get-JCCommonParameters function.

 #### BUG FIXES: